 As a nurse practitioner, you’ll have the option of working in multiple settings, ranging from hospitals, emergency rooms, government agencies, surgical clinics, managed care facilities, and even in patient homes.

-What do Doctors and Physicians do?
+What Do Doctors and Physicians Do?

 Like nurse practitioners, doctors provide direct medical care to their patients.
 While doctors are often involved in direct patient care, they also spend large portions of their days performing patient examinations, running diagnostic tests, studying medical histories, and educating patients on long-term healthcare.